pico-cs/firmware/README.md

 - Simple command human readable and debug friendly text protocol
   - which can be used directly via serial terminal programs supporting serial over USB
   - and easily integrated into any programming language or tool supporting serial over USB communication
+- Pico W WiFi support
 - [Go](https://go.dev/) [Client library](https://github.com/pico-cs/go-client)
 - [MQTT gateway](https://github.com/pico-cs/mqtt-gateway)

-## Outlook

-- Pico W TCP/IP server network connection
+  - combined with a MQTT message broker like [mosquitto](https://mosquitto.org) the command station can be easily controlled by other tools as for example [Node-RED](https://nodered.org)

 ## Licensing